pmpinto/personal-website/src/photos/carapinha.md

 ---
 title: Carapinha
-header:
-  heading: Carapinha
 blurb: Developing websites is both fun and challenging.
 Not only through the design process, but also the implementation.
 I get to regularly try new approaches and do things I haven't done before.
 date: 2020-08-23
 items:
   - camera: Canon EOS 70D